 So what do BMC Traditional Climbing Courses entail?

-The professional mountain instructor will help you learn a variety of new skills, work on existing skills that need polishing up, and will take into account the individual skill levels of everyone within the group to ensure that everyone gets the most out of the session.
+The professional mountain instructor will help you learn a variety of new skills.
+From working on existing skills that need polishing up, and will take into account the individual skill levels of everyone within the group to ensure that everyone gets the most out of the session.

 Here’s what happened on last years course.